-- 1.49 In addition, the Consumer Data Rules provide other matters that must be included in the CDR policy, including: - A statement indicating the consequences to the consumer if they withdraw a consent to collect or to use CDR data.
-This could include information about any early cancellation fees. - A list of outsourced service providers, the nature of their services, the CDR data and classes of CDR data that may be disclosed. - Where the accredited data recipient is likely to disclose CDR data overseas to a service provider who is not accredited, a list of countries in which the overseas persons are likely to be based (if it is practicable to specify those countries in the policy). - Where the accredited data recipient proposes to store CDR data other than in Australia or an external territory, the countries in which the accredited data recipient proposes to store CDR data. - Where the accredited data recipient seeks or intends that it will seek consent from consumers to de-identify their CDR data in accordance with Consumer Data Rule 4.11(3)(e): - o why the accredited data recipient asks for consents to de-identify CDR data - how the accredited data recipient de-identifies CDR data, including a description of techniques that it uses to de-identify CDR data - if the accredited data recipient ordinarily discloses (by sale or otherwise) deidentified CDR data to one or more persons: the fact of this disclosure; the classes of persons such data is ordinarily disclosed to; and the purposes for which the accredited data recipient discloses de-identified CDR data. - When and how the accredited data recipient destroys 'redundant data', and how a consumer may elect for the accredited data recipient to destroy their CDR data when it becomes redundant data. - Where the accredited data recipient has a general policy of de-identifying CDR data once it becomes redundant data: - o if the accredited data recipient uses the de-identified CDR data, examples of how the accredited data recipient ordinarily uses de-identified CDR data - how the accredited data recipient de-identifies CDR data, including a description of techniques that it uses to de-identify CDR data - if the accredited data recipient ordinarily discloses (by sale or otherwise) deidentified CDR data to one or more persons: the fact of this disclosure; the classes of
+- A statement indicating the consequences to the consumer if they withdraw a consent to collect or to use CDR data.
+This could include information about any early cancellation fees. - A list of outsourced service providers, the nature of their services, the CDR data and classes of CDR data that may be disclosed. - Where the entity is likely to disclose CDR data overseas to a service provider who is not accredited, a list of countries in which the overseas persons are likely to be based (if it is practicable to specify those countries in the policy).18 - Where the entity proposes to store CDR data other than in Australia or an external territory, the countries in which the entity proposes to store CDR data. - Where the entity seeks or intends that it will seek consent from consumers to de-identify their CDR data in accordance with CDR Rule 4.11(3)(e): - why the entity asks for consents to de-identify CDR data - how the entity de-identifies CDR data, including a description of techniques that it uses to de-identify CDR data, and - if the entity ordinarily discloses (by sale or otherwise) de-identified CDR data to one or more persons: the fact of this disclosure; the classes of persons such data is ordinarily disclosed to; and the purposes for which the accredited data recipient discloses de-identified CDR data. - When and how the entity destroys 'redundant data', and how a consumer may ask for the entity to destroy their CDR data when it becomes redundant data. - Where the entity has a general policy of de-identifying CDR data once it becomes redundant data: - if the entity uses the de-identified CDR data, examples of how the entity ordinarily uses de-identified CDR data - how the entity de-identifies CDR data, including a description of techniques that it uses to de-identify CDR data, and - if the entity ordinarily discloses (by sale or otherwise) de-identified CDR data to one or more persons: the fact of this disclosure, the classes of persons to whom such data is ordinarily disclosed, and the purposes for which the entity discloses deidentified CDR data.

-&lt;sup>14 An example of when it may be impracticable to specify the countries in which service providers are likely to be located is where CDR data is likely to be disclosed to numerous overseas service providers and the burden of determining where those service providers are likely to be located is excessively time-consuming, costly or inconvenient in all the circumstances.
+18 An example of when it may be impracticable to specify the countries in which service providers are likely to be located is where CDR data is likely to be disclosed to numerous overseas service providers and the burden of determining where those service providers are likely to be located is excessively time-consuming, costly or inconvenient in all the circumstances.
 However, an accredited data recipient is not excused from specifying the countries by reason only that it would be inconvenient, time-consuming or impose some cost to do so.
 It is the responsibility of the accredited data recipient to be able to justify that this is impracticable.
-If CDR data is disclosed to numerous overseas locations, one practical option may be to list those countries in an appendix to the CDR policy rather than in the body of the policy.
-Another option in these circumstances may be to include a link in the CDR policy to a regularly updated list of those countries, accessible from the accredited data recipient's website.
+If it is impracticable to specify the countries because of the number of different countries that CDR data is disclosed to is large, one option may be to list those countries in an appendix to the CDR policy rather than in the body of the policy.
+Another option may be to include a link in the CDR policy to a regularly updated list of those countries, accessible from the accredited data recipient's website.
 Where it is not practicable to specify the countries, the accredited data recipient could instead identify general regions (such as European Union countries).